 “My guests helped me through my divorce, because many of them have gone through the same thing.”

 Sarah believes travel opens doors and hearts, and emboldens people to share personal stories.
 “People become more vulnerable, and are more open to share things that they might be embarrassed or ashamed to tell people back home.” she says.
-“And when you hear these personal tales, you feel like you carry a piece of it in your heart.”
+“And when you hear these personal tales, you feel like you carry a piece of them in your heart.”
 For Sarah it also goes both ways.
 “I told many of my guests about my divorce, and they helped me through it, because many of them have gone through the same thing.”

 Sarah provides her guests with local recommendations and menus for many Northeast Dekum street businesses.